matthewpalmer/long-running-pubsub/README.md

 const client = new PubSub({
   project: PROJECT_ID,
-  // log: console.log // Optionally provide a logging function for debugging });
+  // Optionally provide a logging function for debugging
+  // log: console.log
+});

 // Get messages corresponding to a long running job that you're going to start const job = client.pullLongRunningJob(SUBSCRIPTION, {
-  // How long to extend the message's `ackDeadline` by.
+  // How long to defer the ackDeadline
   extendBy: 15000,
-  // How often to extend the `ackDeadline`.
+  // How often to do this deferring
   withPeriod: 10000
 });